- Oakland City University students, faculty, staff, and alumni may participate in the intramural softball program.

 - Teams wishing to participate in the intramural softball program must have at least 4 female players on their roster.

-- A team consists of 8-10 players; therefore eight players from each team must begin the contest for it to be an official match.
+- A team consists of 8-12 players; therefore eight players from each team must begin the contest for it to be an official match.
 Teams not able to meet the eight player minimum will be issued a five minute grace period.
 If by the end of the five minute grace period, the eight player minimum has not been met, than that team must forfeit the match.
 If both teams are unable to meet the eight player minimum, both teams will receive a loss in their win-lose column.
-Exception to this rule depends upon whether grace may be given from the opposing team.
+There will no exceptions to this rule.

 - Teams fielding nine or more players at any given time must finish the contest with that same number of players.
 If a player is dropped and cannot be replaced for any reason, then an out will be charged when the missing player is to have his or her at bat.

 - Games will not be played if there are fewer than eight players.

 - Additional Hitter: Each team may play a maximum of eleven players by enacting the additional hitter rule.
 The additional hitter is an optional position that must be cataloged prior to the beginning of the contest.
 All additional hitters must stay in the same batting slot that they began in for the entire duration of the contest.
 All eleven players must bat but any ten players may field.
 Defensive changes are acceptable but the order in which players bat must stay the same.

 - Individuals participating in the contest that sustain an injury, where bleeding occurs, must immediately exit the contest and take the proper precisions to prevent further bleeding.